ry4ngch/React-Boilerplates/README.md

 │   └── index.html
 ├── src
 │   ├── components
+│   │   ├── Accordian
+│   │   │   ├── Accordian.js         (For Demo Purpose Only)
+│   │   │   └── AccordianItem.js     (For Demo Purpose Only)
 │   │   ├── Buttons
+│   │   │   └── Button.js            (For Demo Purpose Only)
+│   │   ├── Card
-│   │   │   └── Buttons.js           (For Demo Purpose Only)
+│   │   │   └── Card.js              (For Demo Purpose Only)
 │   │   ├── Layout
 │   │   │   ├── Footer.js
 │   │   │   └── Header.js